Denazification: American zone

-Progress was slowed by the overwhelming numbers of Germans to be processed, but also by difficulties such as incompatible power systems and power outages, as with the Hollerith IBM data machine that held the American vetting list in Paris.
+Progress was slowed by the overwhelming numbers of Germans to be processed and by difficulties such as incompatible power systems and power outages, as with the Hollerith IBM data machine that held the American vetting list in Paris.
 As many as 40,000 forms could arrive in a single day to await processing.
 By December 1945, even though a full 500,000 forms had been processed, there remained a backlog of 4,000,000 forms from POWs and a potential case load of 7,000,000.
 The Fragebögen were, of course, filled out in German.
 The number of Americans working on denazification was inadequate to handle the workload, partly as a result of the demand in the US by families to have soldiers returned home.
 Replacements were mostly unskilled and poorly trained.
 In addition, there was too much work to be done to complete the process of denazification by 1947, the year American troops were expected to be completely withdrawn from Europe.

+Pressure also came from the need to find Germans to run their own country.
+General George Patton wondered if it was "silly to try to get rid of the most intelligent people in Germany".
+He wrote, "It is no more possible for a man to be a civil servant in Germany and not have paid lip service to Nazism than it is for a man to be a postmaster in America and not have paid lip service to the Democratic Party or Republican Party when it is in power".
+Patton told the press that a controversy over whether Fritz Schäffer was suitable as Minister President of Bavaria was "just like a Democrat-Republican election fight".

+Eisenhower replaced Patton with Lucius D. Clay as commander of Third United States Army and military governor of Bavaria for his statements.
+Nazis were, nonetheless, often the ones with training, experience, and willingness to cooperate ("if all the Nazis had been exceedingly unpleasant and rude, denazification would have been easy", one officer said); some non-party members probably had been turned down for membership, which made them less desirable than those who had joined.
+Those with individual natures great enough to defy Nazi rule probably would not work well under American rule.
+Schäffer—a leader in the Bavarian People's Party who had described the Nazis as "saviors of our Fatherland"—and Franz Oppenhoff in Aachen had shown that anti-Nazis did not necessarily believe in democracy.